vividos/UnderworldAdventures/uwadv/README.Tools.md

 Be sure to keep a copy of the original "strings.pak" around, in case anything bad happens.

+### convdbg - Underworld Conversation Debugger

+convdbg is a conversation script debugger for Ultima Underworld.
+Conversation is done with an assembler-like language that runs in a virtual machine.
+The debugger looks and behaves more or less like gdb, the GNU debugger.

+The program needs some parameters to work.
+Here's the syntax:

+    convdbg <underworld-path> <bglobals-file>

+`<underworld-path>` is the path to the Ultima Underworld 1 or 2 folder, ending with a backslasl.
+The parameter `<bglobals-file>` is the relative file path to the conversation globals, e.g. the default `"data\babglobs.dat"` or a `bglobals.dat` from a savegame folder.

+If you are in the install folder of Ultima Underworld, you can just call convdbg like this:

+    convdbg .\ Save1/bglobals.dat

+The debugger then should load and initialize, and the debugger command line should appear, showing a ">", waiting for commands.
+Here's a list of available ones (also shows up when you use the command "help"):

+    help       h shows this help
+    conv n       loads a conversation (conv slot n in decimal, not hex) reg        r shows registers
+    info       i shows info about the virtual machine, including breakpoints list [n]   l lists instructions from code memory 0x<n> on (or from current ip) dump       d dumps complete stack
+    step       s advances an instruction
+    cont       c continues until a breakpoint occurs break n    b toggles a breakpoint at code pos 0x<n>
+    verbose    v toggles verboseness of debugger
+    reset        resets virtual machine (e.g. after an exception) exit/quit  x quits the debugger

+    short keys can be used for the commands, e.g. 's' for step some commands are only available when a conversation is loaded

+For more information about the inner workings of the conversation system of Ultima Underworld, just look into the file "docs/uw-formats.txt" in the source distribution of Underworld Adventures.

 ### xmi2mid - XMIDI to MIDI converter [uw1/2]

 xmi2mid is a converter for XMIDI files (*.xmi) that are used in Ultima